Wild Kits, Surprise / Accidental Litters, Orphans, Kits

 If you discover your Doe is having an accidental/unplanned litter you’ll need to do the following - increase her diet, she will eventually need unlimited pellets (especially when feeding the kits) and feed alfalfa hay mixed with her regular hay.
 This helps her get all the extra nutrients that she might need and should help to keep her at a good weight.

-Be prepared, mums ignore their babies a lot - it's a natural instinct, and her milk will take a day to come in.
+Be prepared, mums ignore their babies a lot - it's a natural instinct, and her milk may take a day to come in.
 The kits should be born in a nest that she makes with hay and her fur (she will pull this from herself).
 Babies are okay to touch but make sure she is comfortable with you, and it is wise to pre-pat her to get her scent on your hands first.
 When fed, babies tummies are slightly see through and get huge (like they swallowed a golf ball).
 You don't want wrinkly skinny babies.
 Some first-time mums are not the best, so you will have to watch her, but feel free to ask for advice etc. Hand-rearing is super hard and has a low survival outcome.

-So what are your options?
-As the fosterer of the kits or owner of the Doe, you are duty bound and have a responsibility to find good homes that will care for the kits - hopefully in the manner that this group promotes, and this can be extremely difficult and very stressful.
+As the fosterer of the kits or owner of the Doe, you are duty bound and have a responsibility to find good homes that will care for the kits - hopefully in the manner that aligns with current welfare requirements, and this can be extremely difficult and very stressful.

 This may sound cruel, but if you think about it, it is actually merciful as you are ultimately preventing the rabbits potentially leading a less than ideal - and potentially awful, life.
-If you need proof of how difficult it is to find really good homes for kits, just have a look at TradeMe to see how many rabbits are listed for sale, how many are also being given away/discarded, and call some rabbit recuses, SPCA etc and ask how many rabbits they are trying to find homes for - the numbers and neglect are horrifying.
+If you need proof of how difficult it is to find really good homes for kits, just have a look at TradeMe to see how many rabbits are listed for sale, how many are also being given away/discarded, and call some rabbit recuses, SPCA etc and ask how many rabbits they are trying to find homes for - the numbers and neglect are utterly horrifying.

 OKAY!
 So on to feeding orphans ...